Kalki2706/21-Days-Responsive-CSS-Challenge/Day-1/Lecture-1&2/README.md

 <!-- When we give width in pixels it looses its responsiveness.-->

-### We can give percentage instead of px to make it responsive as it is.
+### We can give percentage instead of pixels to make it responsive as it is.

 <br/>